 French star nozzle tip

-As mentioned above a French star nozzle tip is one of those super cheap and easy investments that can make or break your choux pastry recipe whether you are making Paris-Brest or eclair.
-If you want to max your chance of a neat, burst-free choux baking, I definitely recommend using a pastry bag fitted with star nozzle tip.
+As mentioned above a Wilton 6b French star nozzle tip is one of those super cheap and easy investments that can make or break your choux pastry recipe whether you are making Paris-Brest or eclair.
+If you want to max your chance of a neat, burst-free choux baking, I definitely recommend using a pastry bag fitted with a star nozzle tip.

 Yes of course you can, this recipe works no matter what size you want to bake, however, you will need to adjust the baking time and ingredients accordingly